tansengming/rails-base/README.markdown

 Setup includes:

 - Active Admin, together with a super admin role to administer admin users.
-Endpoints can be found at  `/admin` and `/super_admins`.
+Endpoints are at  `/admin` and `/super_admins`.
 - Deliver all your pivotal stories with `rake pivotal:deliver_all_finished`
 - `rake code:reviews` runs Reek, rails_best_practices.
-Do this often
+Do this often.
 - RSpec, Factory Girl, Steak, Devise test helpers and Twitter Bootstrap setup and running.